 Tate is Kayce and Monica's teenage son, learning how to be a real cowboy.
 As it stands, Tate is the youngest member of the Dutton family set to inherit the ranch.
 While it remains unknown just how Yellowstone will end, the land both remaining with the Duttons and someone who is of mixed-race Native American heritage may just be a worthwhile end to the show's family legacy.

 There's a good number of ways that the Yellowstone sequel can usher in Matthew McConaughey to the plot.
+Though Paramount has yet to announce an official series, the actor is in talk to take over from Costner.
 He could be a distant family member—some brother whom we never knew John Dutton had.
 He could be just an estranged cousin.
 Hell, he could even just take over the role of John Dutton!
 However it shakes out, just know we're ready for the man to ride horses, brand cattle, and end violent land wars with the Dutton family.

 You Might Also Like